yvonnesarah/Password-Generator/README.md

 Functionality Overview
 * Users adjust password settings using sliders and checkboxes
 * The app dynamically generates a password based on selected criteria
-* Strength is calculated using:
- * Password Length
- * Character variety (lowercase, uppercase, numbers, symbols)
+* Strength is calculated using: Password Length, Character variety (lowercase, uppercase, numbers, symbols)
-* Generated passwords are:
- * Displayed instantly
- * Stored in history for later use
+* Generated passwords are: Displayed instantly, Stored in history for later use
-* Users can:
- *  Copy passwords
- * Reuse previous passwords
- * Switch between themes
- * Export / Clear History
+* Users can: Copy passwords, Reuse previous passwords, Switch between themes, Export / Clear History

 ## 💻 Technologies Used
  Built with: